meherbejaoui/meherbejaoui.github.io/_posts/2021-03-20-Temperature-broken-records.md

 ---
 title: "Plotting climate data using pandas"
-excerpt: "Plotting climate data using pandas and matplotlib"
+excerpt: "Plotting line charts and a scatter plot of daily temperature records over the period 2005-2014, using pandas and matplotlib"
 categories: python
 header:
   teaser: /assets/temperatures/output_27_1.png